Consensus, FLP and Paxos

 DIAGRAM

-Things get worse.
-The problem we just uncovered isn’t a problem with the specific tiebreaking rule we chose; it’s going to be a problem with any tiebreaking rule.
+Things get worse from here.
+The problem we just uncovered isn’t specific to the tiebreaking rule we chose; it’s going to be a problem with any tiebreaking rule.
 Using a tiebreaker is totally fine if the final node is offline and is guaranteed never to come back.
 But how do we know the final node is offline and not coming back?
 No matter how long we wait for the last node to enter its vote, it is always still possible for it to do so some time in the future.
 That means, no matter how much time has passed, it’s never safe to run the tiebreaker rule.
 If it’s never safe to run the tiebreaker rule, we simply can’t have one.

-So we can’t prevent split votes, and we can’t run tiebreaking rules for split votes either.
+So we can’t prevent split votes, and we can’t resolve split votes either.
+This is looking an awful lot like a dead end.

 Something Has Gone Very Wrong

-A generation of distributed systems researchers put an awful lot of thought into this problem.
+If we’re looking for consolation, at least we’re in good company.
+At this stage, a generation of distributed systems researchers put an awful lot of thought into this problem.
 They were able to answer lots of related questions: things that don’t work work, properties any solution must have, different ways of simplifying the problem and then solving the simplified problem.
-But for years, nobody had an answer to the main question.
-How does one design a fault-tolerant consensus algorithm?
+But for years, nobody had an answer to the main question: how does one design a fault-tolerant consensus algorithm?

 Think about it!
 This page will still be here when you get back.